$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$: Submonoids of

-\begin{theorem} Let $M=H\cup S$ be an ($\infty$-)definable submonoid of $M_2(\mathbb{C})$ with $\pi(S)=B_{F,G}$ (of type A). $M$ is an intersection of definable monoids. \end{theorem} \begin{proof} We break the proof into cases: \begin{enumerate} \item Assume $S$ has equal multiplicity.
-If $B_{F,G}$ is infinite, by Proposition \ref{P:F^c>1 or =1} $Z_S=\mathbb{C}^\times$.
-As was done in Proposition \ref{P:submonoid of PM2} we may write where the $U_i, V_i$ are co-finite and $\pi(H)$-invariant.
+\begin{proposition} Let $M=H\cup S$ be an $\infty$-constructible submonoid of $M_2(\mathbb{C})$ with $\pi(S)=B_{F,G}$ (of type A). $M$ is an intersection of constructible monoids.
+Moreover, in the following cases $M$ is necessarily constructible: \begin{list}{•}{} \item $\pi(H)$ is infinite. \item $B_{F,G}$ does not have exactly one nilpotent and $S$ does not have equal multiplicity $\mathbb{C}^\times$. \end{list}

+\end{proposition} \begin{proof} We use the characterization of $S$ given in Proposition \ref{P:M_2^0-type A} and break the proof into distinct cases: \begin{enumerate} \item Assume $S$ has equal multiplicity $\mathbb{C}^\times$, thus $M=H\cup \mathbb{C}^\times B_{F,G}$.
+If $B_{F,G}$ is constructible, for instance if $\pi(H)$ is infinite (Proposition \ref{P:submonoid of PM2}), then $M$ is constructible.
+Otherwise, as was done in Proposition \ref{P:submonoid of PM2} we may write where the $U_i, V_i$ are co-finite and $\pi(H)$-invariant.
 Thus and the intersectants are monoids by Lemma \ref{L:easy lemma}.